 What is the best car insurance in Michigan?

 There is not one car insurance company in Michigan that is the best option for every driver.
 Because everyone has different needs from their auto insurance, different companies will fit the needs of different drivers.
-If you are looking for the best car insurance company, you may want to do some research and compare several providers before choosing one.
+If you are looking for the best car insurance company, you may want to research and compare several carriers before choosing one.

 Is Michigan a no-fault state?

 Michigan is one of 12 states that is considered “no-fault.”
-That means your insurance company may pay for your medical bills, lost wages and other expenses stemming from an accident, regardless of who caused it.
+That means your auto insurer may pay for your medical bills, lost wages and other expenses stemming from an accident, regardless of who caused it.
 It does not mean that fault cannot be assigned in an accident or that the at-fault driver’s insurance company will not have to pay for any damages.
 It also does not guarantee that the at-fault driver cannot be sued for damages under certain circumstances.

 How much does car insurance in Michigan cost?